Chrome Browser Extension

 3.8 File Download

-You can download the digital files, certificates and documents stored under a FileStore resource type, directly from the extension.
+Download the digital files, certificates and documents from the extension as required.

 3.9 Password Access Request/Release

-- The access control mechanism in the browser extension works the same way as in the web interface.
+Note: The access control mechanism in the browser extension works intact as configured in the web-console.

 4.1 Clear Clipboard